Summary in a few lines:

 1. Crystals

-Crystals inclusions are basically a collection of small diamonds or minerals trapped inside a larger one during formation.
-They can either resemble a diamond within a diamond or can resemble bubbles.
+Crystal inclusions are essentially collections of minerals that become trapped inside a larger diamond during its formation.
+They can mimic the appearance of a smaller diamond within the larger one or can resemble tiny bubbles.

-They appear in many colors: White, black, colored, and sometimes even transparent (colorless) crystals.
-Some of them are so tiny they’re invisible to the unaided eye.
+These inclusions come in various colors, including white, black, other colors, and sometimes even transparent (colorless) crystals.
+Some are so small that they are invisible to the naked eye.

 Here is a diamond from Blue Nile with a crystal inclusion on its table facet: